 This means you may find a crowd of eager Pokémon players hanging around near your property and Peterborough police force have already had to issue a warning about trespassing.
 But even if people aren't trespassing, they'll certainly be visiting their local Pokégym regularly and often in groups, giving them legitimate access to the land around your home if your unlucky enough to find its' been turned into a Pokégym.
 And with people spending more time close to your house, they'll soon get to know when it's empty, how many people live there and if you've any valuable pets or other items, making your house a target for thieves.

-Already Paddy Power has placed odds of 6/1 on Bristol being the first UK city to ban Pokémon Go.
+Already Paddy Power has placed odds of 6/1 on Bristol being the first UK city to ban Pokémon Go (source has been deleted).
 But it's not all bad news; the Church of England's Norwich Diocesan website says "Pokémon Go is … giving churches around the country a great opportunity to meet people from their area who might not normally come to church."

 So what should you do if you find people are hanging around your home glued to their smartphones?
 There are a few things you can do to improve your home's security:

 And finally, if you see anything suspicious, call the police.
 It may be that someone is hanging around waiting for that elusive Mewtwo, or they may be waiting for the right moment to commit a burglary.
 Can you really tell the difference?